Lordfirespeed/NuGet-GameLib-Dehumidifier/README.md

 # NuGet GameLib Dehumidifier

 An automated utility for publicising assemblies (GameLibs) from Steam, packaging them, and publishing to NuGet.
+> [!WARNING]
+> This project is a **work in progress**.
+> Features may be added/removed without notice and important functionality may not be implemented at all.

 ## Acknowledgements